dawmro/teller_of_tales/README.md

 # teller_of_tales

 ## Features:
-* Create narrated video story from book chapter using NLP, OpenAI and StableDiffusion.
+* Create narrated video stories from book chapters using NLP, OpenAI and StableDiffusion.
-* You can use keyBERT instead of ChatGPT as a free option.
+* You can use KeyBERT instead of ChatGPT as a free option.
 * You can run multiple projects at once to create multiple narrated videos.
-* Video creation process is automatic and unsupervised, results may vary.
+* Video creation process is automatic and unsupervised; results may vary.
 Example: https://youtu.be/fz-Ez8PsE5A

 ![alt text](https://github.com/dawmro/teller_of_tales/blob/main/screenshot.png?raw=true)

-## How does it work (simplified workflow):
+## How does it work:
-1. User places chapter of a book into 'story.txt' file in 'projects/my_project_name' directory.
+1. User places a chapter of a book into the ‘story.txt’ file in the ‘projects/my_project_name’ directory.
-2. User starts program with 'python .\teller_of_tales.py' command.
+2. User starts the program with the ‘python .\teller_of_tales.py’ command.
-3. User goes away to do his own things.
+3. User goes away to do something else.
-4. Text in chapter is split into separate sentences.
+4. Text in the chapter is split into separate sentences.
 5. Sentences are combined into fragments of appropriate length.
-6. Each text fragment is converted to audio file using text to speach.
+6. Each text fragment is converted to an audio file using text to speech.
 7. For each fragment, prompts are created using ChatGPT or KeyBERT.
-Prompts describe situation that 'can be seen' in a given fragment.
+Prompts describe the situation that 'can be seen' in a given fragment.
-8. Using StableDiffusion and prompts from point 7. image is created.
+8. Using StableDiffusion and prompts from point 7, image is created.
-9. Audio and image files are transformed into video file of current scene using MoviePy.
+9. Audio and image files are transformed into a video file of the current scene using MoviePy.
-10. Video files of separate scenes are concatenated into final video file.
+10. Video files of separate scenes are concatenated into the final video file.
-11. User comes back and watches final video file.
+11. User comes back and watches the final video file.

 ## Prerequisites:
 1. Python 3.8.10